The marine reserve was established in 2014 and is 4557 hectares.

 The marine reserve lies alongside parts of Westland Tai Poutini National Park and Te Wāhipounamu South West New Zealand World Heritage Area.

-Visitors to should be well prepared with food, water, warm clothing and wet weather gear.
+Extreme rainfall events are reasonably common here.
+Visitors should be well prepared with food, water, warm clothing and wet weather gear.
 You should tell a responsible person where you are going and how long you expect to be away.

 You should be aware of possible hazards such as waves on the beach and swift currents in the rivers and lagoon mouths.

-Stones (no more than 256 mm in intermediate diameter), shells, driftwood, sand and gravel can be collected by hand recreationally but only as much as you can carry in one trip and with minimal disturbance to the site.
+Stones (less than 256 mm in diameter), shells, driftwood, and gravel can be collected by hand recreationally, but only as much as you can carry in one trip and with minimal disturbance to the site.

 Pounamu can also be collected but only by members of Ngāi Tahu Whanui, or with the permission of Te Rūnanga o Ngāi Tahu.